 Keep in mind though, this is an evolving process.
 While there is a smattering of science in these methods, there is certainly more art.
 Site-specific considerations will impact how these practices can be integrated into school and district safety plans.
 Successful planning and implementation also demands partnerships with all responding agencies participating in a crisis response.

 Crisis recovery starts with the crisis, not after.
 Without a plan to reunite students and parents, we exacerbate the stress and potential trauma of the crisis itself and we jeopardize the responsibility of the school and district in maintaining the chain of custody for every student.
 No school is immune to emergencies; fires, floods, tornadoes, blizzards, power outages, bomb threats, acts of violence... this is just a short list of events that could initiate a release and reunification for a school or district.

 A predetermined, practiced reunification method ensures the reunification process will not further complicate what is probably already a chaotic, anxiety-filled scene.
 In fact, putting an orderly reunification plan into action will help defuse the emotion building at the site.

 It does not mean to be in a place where there is no noise, trouble, or hard work.

 It means to be in the midst of those things and still be calm in your heart.

 Downloadable versions of all materials are made available at no cost.
-Optionally, you can purchase printed materials.
+Optionally, you can purchase printed books.